Both of my grandmothers, as well as both of my wife's grandmothers, suffered strokes.

 The Three Most Common Warning Signs

-There are 3 primary warning signs that someone is having a stroke.
+There are three primary warning signs that someone is having a stroke.
 The American Stroke Association and National Stroke Association both use the acronym F.A.S.T. to help people remember them.

 - F - Face: Ask the person to smile and check if one side of the face droops.